owenstranathan/owenstranathan.github.io/_posts/2017-08-30-Building-a-MediaPlayer-for-Android-I.markdown

 6. Play with your cat for a few hours to procrastinate
 7. Come back to your computer and google "How to make sick android appz".
 8. Reminisce about the 90s and how cool it was to add 'z' to the end of a word.
+9. Remember that you were just a little kid and the 90s and that everything was cool.
+10. Miss being a kid.
+11. Remember that, being a kid actually sucked and adulthood is way better because, if you want you can order a pizza right now and no one can stop you.
+No. One.
-9. Get serious and follow a tutorial until 5 is no longer true .... (never)...
+12. Get serious and follow a tutorial until 5 is no longer true .... (never)...

 I found Derek Banas' Android tutorial to be a really concise starting point.
 [check...](https://www.youtube.com/playlist?list=PLGLfVvz_LVvSPjWpLPFEfOCbezi6vATIh)